 What to Wear Snowshoeing

 Gaiters: These are not necessary, but they can help keep snow out of your boots or shoes (I wear them because I wear hiking shoes).
 They are waterproof covers that you wrap around the top of your boots or shoes and around your lower leg.
-These gaiters are super durable and comfortable.
+Get them here on Amazon or here at REI.

 Rain Pants: I have a hard time wearing rain pants because they get so hot for me.
 If you don’t wear rain pants you’ll want to wear something that is comfortable when wet (like leggings).
 Rain pants are super helpful for most people snowshoeing, since they help keep your legs dry as you’re exploring in the snow!
-When I wear rain pants, I wear these ones from REI which are available in regular and plus sizes!
+I recommend these REI brand ones, which also come in plus sizes (as well as tall and petite).

 Warm mid layer: A warm insulating layer is an absolute must!
 Any warm layer you already have that will fit over your base layer and under your rain jacket is perfect.